 Reif Othman, Dubai chef, is leading the team of human cooks who will bring Aiman’s creations to life.
 “It’s fascinating to see how an AI can suggest pairings we might not think of,” Othman said.
 “Then we step in to taste, adjust, and make the dish perfect.”

-Chef Aiman is programmed to design recipes that use parts of ingredients often discarded in traditional kitchens, such as meat trimmings and vegetable stems.
+The developers programmed Chef Aiman to design recipes that use parts of ingredients that traditional kitchens often discard, such as meat trimmings and vegetable stems.
 “Reducing food waste is good for the planet and business,” Cakir noted.
 “It shows how AI can help us become more responsible without compromising on quality.”

-The restaurant’s design, music, and even lighting will also be influenced by Aiman.
+Aiman will also influence the restaurant’s design, music, and even lighting.
 This holistic approach means guests will be stepping into what the restaurant describes as “dining in the future.”
-Everything about the experience is crafted with precision, blending human warmth with technological insights.
+The team crafts every aspect of the experience with precision, blending human warmth with technological insights.

 During a demonstration at Dubai’s Trove Restaurant, Chef Khimraj Nepali worked with Aiman’s recipe suggestions.
 He later described the experience as “a mix of science and art.
 It’s like having a digital mentor that doesn’t just follow trends but creates them.”

-The founders of WOOHOO hope to license Chef Aiman’s technology to restaurants around the world.
+The founders of WOOHOO hope to license Chef Aiman’s technology to restaurants worldwide.
 This could help other kitchens become more sustainable, reduce waste, and explore new culinary possibilities.

 Chef Aiman may not have taste buds or a sense of smell, but it does have a vast knowledge of global cuisines and food science.
 Its role isn’t to replace chefs but to inspire them.
 As Cakir puts it, “Technology doesn’t replace tradition; it enhances it.
 Together, humans and AI can create extraordinary dining experiences.”